 Now we move to the case of $g=0.55$.
-The similar calculation is done, as is shown in Fig.~\ref{fig:g055}.
+A similar calculation is done, as is shown in Fig.~\ref{fig:g055}.
 The order parameter is the stripe magnetization $m_s$ with $Z_4$ symmetry breaking.
-The refined data (the smallest temperature interval is $10^{-6}$) is from $D=120$.
-The convergence error of MPS entanglement spectrum reaches $10^{-13}$ at almost all selected temperature points, and converges to $10^{-8}$ at only three t emperature points, which are extremely close to the phase transition.
-The curves of internal energy $U$ and magnetization $m_s$ are very steep around the critical temperature, which become more prominent by contrast with Fig.~\ref{fig:g046}, but the discontinuity gradually disappears when the temperature points are taken more closely.
-The singularity of the entanglement entropy and correlation length determines the consistent phase transition temperature.
-The similar discussion holds at $g = 0.55$.
-The numerical results suggest that it is also continuous phase transition.
-The phase transition temperature can be read from the location of the sharp peak in the entanglement entropy and correlation length.
+The refined data (the smallest temperature interval is $10^{-6}$) are obtained with bond dimension $D=120$.
+The MPS entanglement spectrum converges up to $10^{-13}$ at almost all selected temperature points, and up to $10^{-8}$ for only three temperature points, which are extremely close to the transition point.
+The curves of internal energy $U$ and magnetization $m_s$ are very steep around the critical temperature, which become more prominent in comparison with Fig.~\ref{fig:g046}.
+However, the discontinuity gradually disappears when denser temperature points are taken.
+Similar behavior holds at $g = 0.55$.
+The numerical results suggest that it is also a continuous phase transition.
+The transition temperature can be read out from the location of the sharp peak in the entanglement entropy and the correlation length.

-In particular, we test $D=160$ for the convergence check in the case of $g=0.55$, which is harder to simulate with high precision.
-To discern the phase transition type, especially in between the weak first-order and the continuous, it demands high numerical simulation precision.
-The conclusion that the weak first-order phase transition in the narrow region $1/2<g<g^*$ may be just a consequence of undistinguishable continuous change signal in physical quantities near phase transition.
+In particular, we have tested a large bond dimension up to $D=160$ for the convergence check in the case of $g=0.55$.
+Discerning the phase transition type, especially in between the weak first-order and the continuous types, demands a high precision in numerics.
+The conclusion that the weak first-order phase transition in the narrow region $\frac{1}{2}<g<g^*$ might be a consequence of indistinguishable continuous change is indicated in physical quantities near the phase transition.